wp-plugins/speed-contact-bar/README.txt

 You can place the code in your `functions.php` of your theme or in your own plugin.
 Lets look at the following examples.

-= Add an item to the personal contact informations list = The following function does two things:
+= Add an item to the personal contact information list = The following function does two things:

 1. it adds a list item with the content 'Hello World' as the first item